RichardLitt/awesome-fantasy/README.md

 * [Dust of Dreams](https://www.goodreads.com/book/show/4703427-dust-of-dreams) [4.3]
 * [The Crippled God](https://www.goodreads.com/book/show/8447255-the-crippled-god) [4.4]

->  Steven Erikson draws on twenty years of experience as an anthropologist and archaeologist.
+>  "Steven Erikson draws on twenty years of experience as an anthropologist and archaeologist.
 Vast legions of gods, mages, humans, dragons and all manner of creatures play out the fate of the Malazan Empire, with brutal action and battle scenes
 >
 > The world building is done on an unprecedented scale and Erikson has left a lifetime's worth of novels on the table in the world of the Malazan Empire.
 So what is left to talk about?
 It's simple, the writing.
 I can tell that Steven Erikson's writing is filled with wit, charm, philosophical brilliance and a sense of imagination that would humble the most creative of authors.
-You will be hard-pressed to find his equal in any genre.
+You will be hard-pressed to find his equal in any genre."

 ### Standard Fantasy